yingtao450/TuyaOpen/README.md

 ### Step2.
 Select the project to be compiled

-- Method 1: Compile Example

-To select the example to be compiled, use the `tos set_example` command to choose based on the platform.
-The `examples` directory will be modified to match the selected platform's example.

-For more information about examples, click [Example Project](#example).

-- Method 2: Compile App

-Select the app to be compiled, such as [apps/tuya_cloud/switch_demo](https://github.com/tuya/TuyaOpen/tree/master/apps/tuya_cloud/switch_demo), and switch to the corresponding directory.
+Select the app or example to be compiled, such as [apps/tuya_cloud/switch_demo](https://github.com/tuya/TuyaOpen/tree/master/apps/tuya_cloud/switch_demo), and switch to the corresponding directory.

 Use the `tos config_choice` command to select the target platform or board for compilation.